Arina Rodionova: 2012

+2024: Australian No. 1, oldest woman to make top 100

+Following the 2024 Australian Open, she reached the top 105 in the rankings at world No. 101, 20 years after her professional debut.
+With a win over Yuan Yue in Hua Hin, Thailand, she reached No. 97 in the singles rankings, on 5 February 2024, becoming the oldest woman to make a top 100 debut at 34 years old.
+She went one step further to reach her second career quarterfinal defeating another Chinese player, Bai Zhuoxuan.

+She qualified for the main draw of the 2024 US Open, but lost in the first round against Chinese Wang Xinyu in three sets.

 World TeamTennis

 Rodionova has played six seasons of World TeamTennis.
 In 2011, Rodionova was drafted by the Washington Kastles WTT Team, coached by Murphy Jensen.
 As a result of their 14-match win undefeated regular season, the Kastles secured the top seed in the Conference Championships where they beat the Boston Lobsters.
 In the WTT Finals, the Kastles defeated the St. Louis Aces to capture the 2011 WTT Championship for the second time in its four-year existence, completing the first ever 16–0 season in WTT 36-year history.
 Rodionova was named "Female Rookie of the Year" just prior to the Championship match and later WTT Finals MVP.
 She continued to play for the Kastles from 2012 to 2015, and joined the San Diego Aviators for a season in 2019.
 It was announced, she would be joining the Washington Kastles during the 2020 WTT season.

 Personal life

 Arina Rodionova was born to Ivan and Natalia Rodionova and lives in Melbourne with her sister Anastasia.
 She began playing tennis aged three, "I began playing tennis when I was almost three years old.
 And why exactly tennis?
 There wasn't any choice for me with my dad being a coach and my sister a professional tennis player, but in the end I think it's worked well!"
 Rodionova cites Martina Hingis as her role model, and also admires Justine Henin and Bob and Mike Bryan.
-She prefers hard courts and forehand as a shot.
+She prefers hardcourts and forehand as a shot.

 Rodionova received Australian citizenship in January 2014 and married Australian rules footballer, Ty Vickery, in December 2015.
+The couple announced their divorce in 2025.